gytterberg/technical-interview-prep/algorithms/3-data-structures/2-breadth-first.md

 - `depthFirstPostOrder`

-Each of these function will take a node of the tree and iterate through all other nodes.
+Each of these function will take a node of the tree and a callback.
+The function will iterate through the child nodes, calling the callback function on each of them.
 The difference between them is the order in which they iterate.

-???

-Any presenter notes can go after the three question marks

 ---